thriveweb/deking-new/content/projects/show-home.md

       ensuring the life of the deck is maximized and our customers can continue to enjoy their deck for years to come.
     title: Deck Maintenance
+  - description: Visit our quote calculator for pricing ideas for any of these projects
+    title: Pricing
 categories:
   - category: 'Commercial '
   - category: Timber Decks